Menu

 Royal Delft is the only remaining earthenware factory from the 17th century.
 Its workers make the world-famous Delft Blue ceramics.
 The painters perform their craft with passion and vitality, following centuries-old traditions.

-In the museum, you can admire all the highlights of the iconic collection of Delft Blue and Royal Delftware, such as the blue and white tulip pyramid.
+At the museum, you can admire the highlights of the iconic Delft Blue and Royal Delftware collection, including the blue-and-white tulip pyramid.
 During the Royal Delft Experience, you can discover the complete history and learn all about the production process of Royal Delftware.

 You can’t leave Royal Delft without seeing how they make the famous Delft blue, so visit the famous factory.
-You will learn that the iconic Delft earthenware is painted black and gets its bright blue hue after being baked.
+You will learn that the iconic Delft earthenware is painted black and acquires its bright blue hue after firing.
 During the tour, you’ll see painters at work and see the fantastic ceramic collection.

 6. Vermeer Centrum